Mubarak-Monsuru/Homicides_USA_2007-2017/README.md

 # Homicides_USA_2007-2017

 ## 1. Purpose of Study
-* Conduct detailed analysis on a dataset which entails recorded homicies in 50 cities in the United States between 2007 and 2017.
+* Conduct detailed analysis on a dataset of recorded homicies in the United States between 2007 and 2017.
 * Develop visulaizations to reveal insghts from analysis, such as, homicide and arrest rates between 2007 and 2017, homicide and arrest rates per city, victim demographics etc.

 ## 2. Dataset